How To Make A Music Video On A Diy Budget

 Ready to make a stand-out music video but you’re short on cash?
 Here are our top tips for making a music video on a budget.

-The best part of all of this is that budget really doesn’t matter anymore.
+The budget really doesn’t matter anymore.
 Some of the most successful music videos in the past couple of years have been DIY-style videos with a low budget with a sharp sense of culture and concept.

 If you want to create a music video that will send your track viral, start by developing an interesting concept.
 Create a vision board of the aesthetic you want to achieve.
 What outfits best bring out your brand as an artist?
 What props will help you tell your story?
 Explore ideas and themes around your lyrics or the motivation behind writing the track — this should help prompt some visual inspiration.
 Look at your other visual assets (like social media, cover art, merch) and try to keep a cohesive and identifiable theme throughout your music video.